-Hundreds of names for dogs can be found on sites like ours, but choosing the right one should be given a lot of prior thought so you don’t find out at a later time that you and you dog regret your choice.
+Hundreds of names for dogs can be found on sites like ours, but choosing the right one should be given a lot of prior thought so you don’t find out at a later time that you and you pup regret your choice.

-Here's A Few Naming Tips
+Here's A Few Tips When Naming Your Pup

-4. Don’t give a names for dogs that sounds like a training command.
-The name “Kit” sounds like a good name, but sounds too much like “sit”.
+4. Don’t give a name that sounds like a training command.
+Even though “Kit” sounds like a good pick, but sounds too much like “sit”.
 The name Joe can sound an awful lot like “no” to your puppy.

-7. As cute as your pup might be today, remember that some breeds grow into big dogs as they mature, so giving your Mastiff the name “Peewee” might fit today, but not as well 3 years from now.
+7. As cute as your pup might be today, remember that some breeds grow into big dogs as they mature, so giving your Mastiff the title “Peewee” might fit today, but not as well 3 years from now.

 For Additional Reading...